 With the recent COVID-19 developments, you’re probably wondering how your practice is going to get through.
 If you are facing the prospect of not being able to service clients face-to-face, or perhaps your clients are cancelling due to social distancing recommendations, then it’s going to have an impact on your practice.

 It’s at times like this when we can decide to either get depressed and sit on our hands hoping something will change, or we can decide to do what we can to make the most of the situation.

 “The ultimate measure of a person is not where he or she stands in moments of comfort and convenience, but where he or she stands at times of challenge and controversy.”

 – Martin Luther King, Jr.

-We’ve shared some tools and tips for managing your practice through COVID-19 and instructions on how to set up for Telehealth with Zoom (and a fully-integrated Telehealth solution is coming very soon too).
+We’ve shared some tools and tips for managing your practice through COVID-19 and instructions on how to use Power Diary’s fully-integrated Telehealth system.
 But here, we’ve put together a list of things you can do to be proactive and put your practice in a better place during your downtime.

 Let’s get through this together!
 Here are 15 things you can do to ensure your practice comes through this stronger than ever:

 1. Keep in Contact with Clients